The Forger (2011 film): Plot

 Joshua Mason (Josh Hutcherson) is a troubled 15-year-old who is abandoned by his mother at a motel in Carmel-by-the-Sea in California.
 The story begins with Joshua finishing a painting at an old mission and selling it for $50, only to be caught by the artist who had left the painting on an easel.
 He returns to his motel room but the motel manager comes to collect payment and Joshua runs out the back door.
 A social worker, Vanessa Reese, visits the motel and discover that the boy has painted some amazing art on the walls, mirror and ceiling.
 Joshua, meanwhile, chats with a girl, Amber (Hayden Panettiere), through a school yard fence.
 When one of the school's faculty grabs her by the arm to take her to the principal's office, Joshua climbs the fence and pulls Amber from the teacher's grip only to be confronted by two boys - one of them her brother Ryan, who thinks she's being harassed.
 When it starts to rain, he hides in a culvert but gets caught in the flowing water.
 His hand is cut as he falls out of the culvert into the sea/coast below.

 Joshua finds a large sea-side mansion and enters through a side door that's been left open, 'breaks' in.
-He showers, cleans up his cut and now starving, makes himself a large sandwich.
+He showers, cleans up his cut and now starving, makes himself an improbably large sandwich.
 While exploring the mansion, he finds an art studio with a painting that is half complete (being copied from a photo) and finishes it before falling asleep.
 When he awakens he's confronted by the police and taken to child services.
 He tells the social worker that he doesn't know where his mother is.

 Back at the mansion, the owner, Everly (Alfred Molina), finds the now-finished painting and believes the boy has real talent since he had been unable to find anyone to complete the portrait, let alone do it with such complete accuracy.
 Everly decides to take in the boy thinking that he might be able to exploit his art talent.

 During a charity art benefit, Joshua meets a kind old woman named Anne-Marie Cole (Lauren Bacall).
 He also meets Ryan, Amber's brother, and the two make up and talk about Anne-Marie and how she's indeed cool but also loaded.

 That night, Joshua breaks into Anne-Marie's home and goes through some of her things.
 Anne-Marie discovers Joshua in the room and after a brief conversation she calls Everly to come and collect him.

 The next day Joshua and Amber talk on the beach and he kisses her without warning.
 She pushes him off.
 Later on the same beach he finds a large black dog that belongs to Anne-Marie.
 He takes Matilda home to Anne-Marie and the two of them talk.

 Joshua goes to Amber's and apologizes and she teaches him how to "properly" kiss a girl.